Fizik R1 Infinito Review

 Our Analysis and Test Results

 When we test cycling shoes, we do our best to ride them into the ground as quickly as possible, putting them through as much abuse and as many conditions as we can.
-For these, we put in hundreds of miles in heat, cold, flats, mountains, crit-training, long-slow-rides, and work commutes.
+For these, we put in hundreds of miles in the heat, cold, flats, mountains, crit-training, long, slow rides, and work commutes.
 We also spent hours researching each pair to make sure we gathered as much information as we could for this review.
-We go into detail about the specific design attributes that make the Infinito R1s such an awesome shoe, but the short answer is that they have exceptional power transfer while maintaining comfort and flawless fit.
-It's also a pretty sexy shoe, so far as cyclists' endogenous fashion-sense goes.
+We go into detail about the specific design attributes that make the Infinito R1 such an awesome shoe, but the short answer is that they have exceptional power transfer while maintaining comfort and flawless fit.
+It's also a pretty great-looking shoe, so far as cyclists' endogenous fashion sense goes.

 What good would a cycling shoe review be if we didn't put it in the context of other competing bike shoes and break them all down across a handful of performance measures?
 Well, we've done exactly that, and the remainder of this review will detail our findings from testing, research, and analysis.